leylabmpi/Struo2/README.md

 * All coding sequences from all genomes are now clustered prior to annotation, and then the annotations (UniRef IDs, by default) are propagated to each member of each cluster.
-  * This is substantially faster than the per-genome annotation appraoch used for Struo1
+  * This is substantially faster than the per-genome annotation approach used for Struo1
   * It also allows for efficient database updates via `mmseqs clusterupdate`.
 * By default `mmseqs search` is used for annotation instead of `diamond blastp`
   * `mmseqs search` can be a bit faster and more sensitive than DIAMOND